-Estefani or Stef is a senior and third year reporter.
-This year marks her second year as Editor-In-Chief and she is very excited to.
+Estefani or Stef is a senior and third-year reporter.
+This year marks her second year as Editor-In-Chief and she is very excited to continue producing articles the community is interested in.
 In addition to being a staff member of The Wolfpack, she is also part of the yearbook staff.
 She enjoys learning and writing about peoples' stories and passions.
 Estefani hopes to attend UT next fall to major in Social Work.
-Some facts about her include; her love for tea (the beverage not a drama), socks, funky earrings and artists Ashe and Harry Styles.
-She is still prone to tripping over her own feet, losing socks, and laughing at bad puns.
+Some facts about her include; her love for tea (the beverage not drama), socks, funky earrings and artists Ashe and Harry Styles.
+She is still prone to tripping over her own feet, losing socks and laughing at bad puns.

 The Most Important Book This Year

 May 8, 2020

 Walking past room 2102 on A days at 12:33 p.m. the clicking of keys and periodical flow of students leaving and entering the room was a common sight.

 These 25 students spent 65 A days filling the 2020 Tracks Yearbook, and by March 13, most of the pages were ready for a final look.

 When Leander ISD announced an extension on school suspension to April 5 three days later, these students would continue to work from home to meet the final deadline on March 30.

 Before spring break, senior design editor Madison Markunas had two pages created for COVID-19 in case the situation became more severe, but actually filling the pages with content wasn’t even a thought for Markunas.

 “I definitely did not think that Corona would get to this severity,” Markunas said.
 “When [Mrs.] Hert originally told me to design a Coronavirus spread, I thought it was a joke.
 Of course I made them, but I didn’t think we would actually end up using them.”